elenakperez/elenakperez.github.io/_pages/cv.md

 Ocean Cruise Experience
 ======
+* R/V Roger Revelle, Summer 2024
+  * Watch lead on RR2407, a 7-day cruise from Morehead City, NC to Woods Hole, MA.
+Primary objective to recover and deploy PIES near Cape Hatteras, Secondary objective to adapatively sample mid-Atlantic Bight on the transit back to port.
 * R/V Neil Armstrong, Summer 2022
   *  CTD watchstander on AR68, a 6-day cruise out to the New England Seamount chain to study acoustics of the region.
 * R/V Neil Armstrong, Fall  2021